 This is a partial transcript from "Hannity & Colmes", May 26, 2004, that has been edited for clarity.

-SEAN HANNITY, CO-HOST: Earlier today, at a speech right here in New York City, vanquished Vice PresidentAl Gore used the prison abuse scandal to launch a vicious attack against the Bush administration.
+SEAN HANNITY, CO-HOST: Earlier today, at a speech right here in New York City, vanquished Vice PresidentAl Gore (search) used the prison abuse scandal to launch a vicious attack against the Bush administration.

 Take a look.